sohumbel/sohumbel/README.md

 - 👋 Hi, I’m @sohumbel
-- 👀 I’m interested in Computer Science, Web Design and Development, Full Stack Development
+- 👀 I’m interested in Computer Science, Full Stack Development, Machine Learning, and Artificial Intelligence
-- 🌱 I’m currently pursuing a BS in Computer Science at the University of Maryland, College Park
+- 🌱 I’m currently pursuing a BS in Computer Science and Minor in Innovation & Entrepreneurship at the University of Maryland, College Park
-- 💞️ I’m looking to collaborate on and learn how to code Apps and Websites Frontend and Backend
 - 📫 How to reach me: by email at sohumbel@gmail.com

 <!---